azdavis/millet/docs/keywords.md

 ## `where`

-Indicate type realization in signatures.
+Realize a type in a signature.

 This allows a type to "break through" opaque ascription and be known to users of a structure that ascribes to a signature.